jakemcc/jakemccrary.com/source/_adventures/2017-09-15-2017-09-17-climbing-in-the-red-river-gorge.markdown

 - [Short by a Foot](http://www.redriverclimbing.com/RRCGuide/?type=route&id=3487), 5.10c
 - [Dain Bramage](http://www.redriverclimbing.com/RRCGuide/?type=route&id=3113), 5.10d

 Of those five routes, I really enjoyed **Crimpy and the Brain** and **Dain Bramage**. **Crimpy and the Brain** had a couple pretty great sloper sequence on it (though, not everyone in our group did that sequence) and was super fun.
-Dain Bramage started similar to a lot of the routes in this area (powerful pocking pulling) but ended up transitioning to dihedral and then to an arete.
+Dain Bramage started similar to a lot of the routes in this area (powerful pocking pulling) but ended up transitioning into a dihedral and then moving onto an arete.
 It was a ton of fun and noticeably longer than the other routes.

 We didn't get on it, but there is a newer 5.12a called [Starry Night](http://www.redriverclimbing.com/RRCGuide/?type=route&id=3439) in that area.
 It looks pretty great.
 Someday we'll have to come back here and hit this up.